mhadam/snowplow.wiki-fork/GCP:-Setting-up-the-Scala-Stream-Collector.md

-To place the above mentioned files in the instance (config file and the collector executable jar) we suggest: for the jar, you'll wget it from Bintray into the instance directly; for the config file, store it using GCP Storage and then wget it into the instance.
+To place the above mentioned files in the instance (config file and the collector executable jar) we suggest: for the jar, you'll wget it from Bintray into the instance directly; for the config file, store it using GCP Storage and then download it into the instance.
 To store the config file:
 - Click the hamburger on the top left corner and find Storage, under _Storage_
 - Create a bucket [[/images/gcloud/gcloud-storage1.png]]